Healthy Food

 Healthy beauty boost bars

-These beauty bars will not only curb mid-morning or afternoon hunger pangs, they are also packed full of skin-plumping goodness.
 The phytoestrogens from the chia seeds, sunflower seeds, and linseeds might also help to balance out your hormones – an added bonus!
 Oatmeal and porridge oats are great sources of fibre to keep you feeling fuller for longer, reducing the temptation to overeat at your next meal.

-Super seedy omega 3 energy bars
+Super seedy omega-3 energy bars

-For a delicious savoury option, these omega 3 bars pack a massive flavour punch with marmite and mustard seeds.
-Incorporating almond milk and nutritional yeast for its tangy, moreish flavour, Liz’s seedy omega 3 bars are totally vegan and a great source of protein and slow-release carbohydrates.
 A hit of turmeric adds a wonderful rich flavour and colour, with the added benefit of its anti-inflammatory properties.
 Bake a batch of these savoury energy bars to satisfy cravings that might otherwise have you reaching for a packet of crisps or white sliced toast.

 Raw nutty ginger energy balls